Enterprise-CMCS/mac-fc-github-actions-runner-aws/codebuild/README.md

 **Cause**: The module tries to read the secret before it's created

 **Solutions**:

-- Use the recommended two-step apply process (see Step 3 in Quick Start)
-- Add `depends_on = [aws_secretsmanager_secret.github_token]` to the module block
+- ✅ Add `depends_on = [aws_secretsmanager_secret.github_token]` to the module block
-- Use a data source instead of creating the secret in the same apply
+- ✅ Use a data source instead of creating the secret in the same apply

 **Migrating from JSON to Plaintext format:**